Scripture Reading: Job 3-4 ...

 Eliphaz declares that he has never seen the righteous suffer like Job is suffering.
 Rather, it is the evil who perish.
 In chapter 4, verses 12-17, it seems as though Eliphaz is claiming to have heard a word from a spirit: "Can a mortal be more righteous than God?
 Can a man be more pure than his Maker?"
 (4:17).
 And he then goes on to virtually accuse Job of sin and weakness.
 If God has no trust in his servants and charges his angels with error, "how much more those who live in houses of clay (Job), whose foundations are in the dust, who are crushed more readily than a moth?"
 (4:18-19).
 And in verses 20-21 he predicts such men will perish and die without wisdom.

 Wow!
 Thanks, Eliphaz!!
 First you say nothing, grieving and wailing as though Job was already dead, and then when Job really needs you to correct and encourage him, you judge him guilty of wrongdoing and leave him with no hope.
 As the old saying goes, "With friends like that, who needs enemies?"

-Speak in these situations, but be sure that what you are speaking is a true word from God!
+Speak in these situations, but be sure that what you are speaking is a truly GOD’s Word!
 Compassion is one thing; pity is another.
-We need each other, so be ready to be an instrument of healing and God will use you to lift others up - not push them in a hole of despair!
+We need each other, so be ready to be an instrument of healing and God will use you to lift others up - not push them into a hole of despair!

 "Father, give me wisdom to speak Your Word to those who suffer, that they may receive the same comfort you have given me in times of trouble and be encouraged to trust in You, our faithful God!
 In Jesus' name, Amen"